mahussain99/financial-tracker/README.md

 ## Description of the Project

-The Accounting Ledger is a Java-based console application that allows users to manage and track their financial transactions in a simple, organized format.
-Users can add deposits and payments, review a complete ledger of past transactions, and generate custom reports based on dates or vendors.
-Each transaction is recorded with the date, time, description, vendor, and amount, and stored in a local file (transactions.csv) for long-term tracking.
+The Financial Tracker is an application for managing personal finances efficiently.
+It enables users to record deposits and payments, view a detailed transaction ledger, and generate reports filtered by date or vendor.
+Each transaction logs the date, time, description, vendor, and amount, all securely stored in a local transactions.csv file for easy access and long-term tracking.
 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
-- As a customer i want to go to the home screen and show me on this display (Add deposit, make payment, Ledger and Exit options.
+- As a customer, I want to go to the home screen and show me on this display (Add deposit, make payment, Ledger and Exit options.
-- As a customer I want to go to the add deposit menu and be able to make amount deposit.
+- As a customer, I want to go to the add deposit menu and be able to make amount deposit.
-- As a customer I want to go to the make payment menu and be able to make a payment.
+- As a customer, I want to go to the make payment menu and be able to make a payment.
 - As a customer, I want to exit the menu and exit my application.
-- As a customer I want to go to the Ledger menu and display all entries such as All, Deposit, Payments and Report Menu.
+- As a customer, I want to go to the Ledger menu and display all entries such as All, Deposit, Payments and Report Menu.
-- As a user I want to click All and display all entries.
+- As a user, I want to click All and display all entries.
-- As a customer I want to display deposit entries into the account.
+- As a customer, I want to display deposit entries into the account.
-- As a customer I want to display negative entries or payments into the account.
+- As a customer, I want to display negative entries or payments into the account.
 - As a customer, I want to go to the Reports menu and show the customer run to the predefined report such as Month To Date, Previous Month, Year To Date, Year To Date, and Search by Vendor.